top of page

 Happy Tummies, Healthy Kids

 Does your toddler refuse to eat anything green?
 Are you spending mealtimes persuading, negotiating, or worrying rather than enjoying family time?
 Some degree of picky eating is normal in children.
 It’s a common part of their developmental journey as they explore independence, assert preferences, and learn about the world through food.
-But for some families, picky eating becomes more than a passing phase, it starts to affect nutrition, growth, and everyday life.
-At Joyful See
+However, for some families, picky eating becomes more than a passing phase; it starts to affect nutrition, growth, and everyday life.
+At Joyful

 Abdominal Pain in Children?
 When to Worry and Seek Help